shubhamgajbhiye1994/Machine_Learning_Models/README.md

 # ML-and-AI-projects
-This contain the ML/AI projects.
+This contain the Machine Learning projects.
 1) Linear Regression module development using scipy module
    Details: Here we have used height-weight.csv dataset , by using this we have found out the relation between the height-weight .
             The various linear regression coeffienent i.e. slope and intercept are found out.